tsightler/ring-mqtt/README.md

 - Does not require MQTT retain and can work well with brokers that provide no persistent storage

 ### Planned Features
-- Additional devices (Flood/Freeze sensors)
+- Additional devices (Flood/Freeze sensor)
 - Battery status for devices
 - Tamper status